tinamayswinkels/eon/_projects/_gourmet-market.md

 ---
+title: Gourmet Market
 hidden: false
-title: Gourmet Market
 subtitle: New Supermarket by Pepito
 vertical-heading: true
 featured_image: /images/pepito/eon-pepito-22.jpg
-featured-image-caption: Product & lifestyle photography for Bali's biggest supermarket
+featured-image-caption: Product and lifestyle photography for Bali's biggest supermarket
 intro-text_html: >-
   <p>When Pepito Market came to us for help launching their new gourmet
   supermarket, we knew that we could help them create something really